oracle-quickstart/oci-cloudnative/src/docs/content/observability/observability-scenario/scenario.md

     Dimension Name: pod-name
     Dimension Value: mushop-orders

 Note: The metric namespace "mushopnamespace" should be visible.
-Else, wait for some more time, send some more 406 requests and check back again.
+Else, wait for some time, send some more 406 requests and check back again.

 Click on "Update Chart" with the above fields selected to see the metrics.